battlecook/DataCooker/README.md

 ## What is it ?

-Buffer DataStore can't be exist for other DataStore.
+Buffer DataStore cannot be existed for other DataStore.

 It's project to different kinds of data store.